dsp-jetpack/JetPack/doc/deployment_guide.md

     | 191                   | External Tenant Network (Used for floating IP addresses) |
     | 201-250               | Internal Tenant Network                                  |

-    > ***Note:*** The anaconda_ip is used for the initial installation of the SAH node, and requires an address that can access the Internet to obtain Red Hat software.
+    > ***Note:*** The anaconda__ip is used for the initial installation of the SAH node, and requires an address that can access the Internet to obtain Red Hat software.
 When possible, the anaconda_iface must be a dedicated interface using 1GbE that is only used for this purpose, and is not used in any other part of the configuration.
 For 10GbE or 25GbE Intel NICs, "em4" (the fourth nic on the motherboard) should be used.
 For Intel XXV710 DP 25GbE DA/SFP NICs, "em2.<public_api_network_vlan_id>" (usually "em2.190") should be used.

-**a.
-Configure the Overcloud nodes' iDRACs to use either DHCP or statically-assigned IP addresses.
+**Configure the Overcloud nodes' iDRACs to use either DHCP or statically-assigned IP addresses.
 A mix of these two choices is supported.**

 1. Determine the service tag of the Overcloud nodes whose iDRAC is configured to use DHCP.